omer0695/SportsPoll/README.md

 * Sport status is shown as an LED light and if match is progress, LIVE icon is shown.
 * CSS animations for ball spin and Votes results.
 * 3 vote types are kept in a file called VoteTypes.js to avoid typos.
+* CSS3 media queries are added to support mobile devices screens.